Selvol™ Polyvinyl Alcohol Product Information

 Each Selvol PVOH grade varies in molecular weight and degree of hydrolysis.

 We generally express molecular weight in terms of solution viscosity.
-The viscosities are classified as ultra low, low, medium and high.
-Degree of hydrolysis is commonly denoted as super, fully, intermediately and partially hydrolyzed.
-We offer a wide range of standard grades.
+First, we classify the viscosities as ultra low, low, medium and high.
+We commonly denote the degree of hydrolysis as super, fully, intermediately and partially hydrolyzed.
+Additionally, we offer a wide range of standard grades.

 In addition to SEKISUI Specialty Chemicals’ standard product line, we provide multiple specialty grades.
 These include polymerization, fine particle size and tackified PVOHs: